Overview

 telescope

 The Final Part is to specify what solar filter you are using.
+Note the images above show the old style names for the exposures.
 This is described in the Exposures section below

 The next section sets the ISO limits.
 In general, I would not change min ISO from 100.
 The max ISO can be set based on your confidence concerning how noisy your camera is.
 This is usually only relevant in ship mode.